 Having was fucking terrific.

-She was sitting up, arched back, groaning as she came down, and he yanked her to him, kissed her savagely.
+She was sitting up, arched back, groaning as she came down, and he yanked her to him and kissed her savagely.
 Paying her back for making him wish for things he'd thrown away.
 Paying himself back for not being a different kind of man.

 She didn't pull away, let him roll them so he was on top, clamped down on him as he made love to her almost viciously.
 He met her eyes, concerned at the near brutality of their coupling, but she smiled, a strange smile, but still a smile.
 And she murmured, "I love you."